Login or Register to make a submission.

 Publication and Submission Fees

 There are no submission fees, publication fees, or page charges for this journal.
-At the JOHAH, the accepted manuscripts undergo the processes of plagiarism detection, preparation of bibliography, cross-reference and reference check, layout and galley, assigning a DOI number, and being put into a first view article.
-The manuscripts in the first few articles are published in the volume and issue determined by the editorial board.
+At the JOHAH, the accepted manuscripts undergo the processes of plagiarism detection, preparation of bibliography, and reference check, layout and galley, assigning a DOI number, and being put into first view articles.
+All costs incurred in plagiarism detection, layout and galley, references, attribution and attribution check lies with the author(s).

 Plagiarism Detection